greg-raven/grus/_posts/2019-02-09-its-time-to-act-on-president-trumps-state-of-the-union-message.md

 ---
-title: 'It&#8217;s time to act on President Trump&#8217;s State of the Union message'
+title: "It's time to act on President Trump's State of the Union message"
 layout: post
 categories:
 - Letters